 We chose the name Signpost Sessions carefully.

-In a world that feels increasingly fragmented, it is tempting to look for heroes.
-We look for the “expert” with the 10-step plan, the guru with the perfect answers, or the leader who promises to fix the broken systems.
+In uncertain times, it is tempting to look for heroes.
+We look for the expert with the perfect plan, the guru with the right framework, or the leader who promises to fix everything for us.

 But when you are truly lost in the woods, you don’t need a hero.
 You need a sign.

-We define a “Signpost” not as someone who has it all figured out, but as a person, a practice, or a story that helps us find direction when the path is unclear.
+In this project, a signpost is not someone who has it all figured out.
+It is a person, a practice, or a story that helps others find a little more direction when the path is unclear.

-• It is the teacher who admits they are tired but shares a moment of joy that keeps them going.
+• It is the teacher who admits they are tired but shares what keeps them going.

-• It is the organizer who shares a resource that helped their community survive a crisis.
+• It is the organizer who passes along something useful that helped their community.

-• It is the quiet acknowledgement of what is breaking, so we don’t feel crazy for noticing it.
+• It is the quiet naming of what is breaking, so other people do not feel alone in seeing it.

 In this series, we are gathering to do three things together: